bengler/pebbles-uid/README.md

 This can be used in species at any position:

     ```
-      unit|group:realm.*
+      unit|group:*
     ```

     ```
-      post.doc|card:realm.*
+      post.doc|card:*
     ```

-In a path, this can be used in any position except the first, as the realm must be specified.
+In a path, this can be used in any position except the first, as the realm must be unambiguous.

 Thus:

     ```
-      post:realm1|realm.label1|label2.something
+      post:realm.label1|label2.something
     ```

 The following is not allowed: